blinkbitcoin/dev.blink.sv/docs/self-host/a-products/README.md

 # Products

-Find more info here about the main components of the Galoy stack.
+Find more info here about the main components of the Blink stack.

 * **[Blink Core](/self-host/products/blink-core)** – interacts with the bitcoin and accounting layers to enable sending, receiving and holding balances ans serves the API
 * **[Stablesats](/self-host/products/stablesats)** – service for implementing fiat hedging strategies via supported exchanges; enables the provision of synthetic USD to provide dollar-like stability without stablecoins